 This is what a baby being born via Cesarean looks like #Families#c-section#childbirth May 2 | Offbeat Editors offbeatbride Photo by dana&david.
 I. Fucking.
 Love.
 This.
 Shot.
 Is AM Adorbz your favorite part of the day?
 Make it even better and add your own photos to our Flickr pool!
 Join our community!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo PREVIOUS Protect yourself with a kitty cat keychain… with claws NEXT Ten minutes and you're finished: a video of a Cesarean delivery Show/Hide comments [ 8 ] Thank you.
-1 agrees Wow.
-This is quite beautiful.
+1 agrees Reply Wow.
+Reply This is quite beautiful.
 (Also: looks like baby's first thought is, "Come on dude – what's up with the light in my face?")
 6 agree Reply I never got to see my son being born, what with the surgical drapes and all.
 I have just stared at this picture for over thirty minutes, pretending this is what happened.
 It's still a magical feeling, no matter what end the baby comes out (unless he comes out the top end.
 I'd worry about that) 8 agree Reply I felt this way too: my baby – this could be my baby.
 I need to get back to writing up my story, and continue healing.
 1 agrees Reply I am so glad you posted this.
 I sometimes get a little miffed about all the stories on here about "oh bummer I had to have a c-section in the end, but I really wanted a vaginal delivery!"
 A C-section saved my life and my daughter's and every day I give thanks for that epidural and for the fact that I had great medical care, even if it was the "unnatural" and intrusive kind.
 My daughter and I are fine and that's all that matters in the end.
 You can bet next time I give birth I'll ASK for a C-section and an epidural all over again.
 Everyone told me it was going to be soooo painful.
 I was up the next day taking a shower, and I'd much rather have a small scar on my bikini line than my vagina torn open.
 I am not advocating one labor method or another, I am just pointing out that a C- section is NOT the enemy as some people make it out to be.
-It won't prevent you from breastfeeding, bonding with your baby etc… 8 agree Cool!
-"I'd much rather have a small scar on my bikini line than my vagina torn open."
+It won't prevent you from breastfeeding, bonding with your baby etc… 8 agree Reply Cool!
+Reply "I'd much rather have a small scar on my bikini line than my vagina torn open."
 Trish I'm with you 110% on this!
 I've had abdominal surgery before (appendix), so perhaps that's why I lean toward the C-section; I just can't fathom pushing something the size of a watermelon out something the size of a lemon without thinking "OUCH!
 Is there another option???"
 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked * Comment Participate in this conversation via email No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.